 Lack of natural light can be a problem in many homes.
 Whether it’s because of your garden or some trees, or the lack of windows in your city apartment.
 Maximizing the light in your space often concerns an understanding of LRV paint or paint that reflects light.
 Paintzen interior painters and color consultants can help you choose the right paint color for your room with little natural light.

 LRV – Choose bright, light-reflective paints

-Most paint has a Light Reflective Value.
+Most paint has a Light Reflective Value or LRV number.

 Pay attention to finish

 Our professional interior painters can also make recommendations on what kind of finish should be used in your space, as some finishes absorb more light and others will reflect too much light and can draw attention to dings in the wall.

 Want the perfect paint for your home’s low-light areas?
 Order some free samples from samples.paintzen.com to find the right color for you.